syncfusion-content/xamarin-docs/Xamarin/Chips/Types.md

 ---
 layout : post
-title : Types of Syncfusion ChipGroup control for Xamarin.Forms description : A quick go through to learn about available types of chips. platform : xamarin control : Chips documentation : ug
+title : Types of Syncfusion ChipGroup control for Xamarin.Forms description : This section describes about the available types of chips in Syncfusion Xamarin.Forms SfChipGroup. platform : Xamarin.Forms control : SfChip documentation : ug
 ---